MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-10-1903-removed-features.md

 ## Features we removed

-The following features and functionalities are removed from the installed product image for Windows 10, version 1903, or are planned for removal in an upcoming release.
-Applications or code that depend on these features won't function in this release unless you use another method.
+The following features and functionalities are removed from the installed product image for Windows 10, version 1903.
+Applications or code that depend on these features won't function in this release or later releases.

 |Feature    |Details|